Kindergarten

 Ashley Switzer

-I received my B.A. in Cultural Anthropology from UCSB (Go Gauchos!) before obtaining my Multiple Subject and Single Subject English teaching credentials from Chapman University.
-Since then, I have taught in a vast variety of grade levels including lower and upper elementary, junior high, and high school.
-Teaching across the grade levels has given me the unique perspective of academic and social development from the early/middle childhood years through adolescence.
+I received my B.A. in Cultural Anthropology from UCSB before obtaining my Multiple Subject and Single Subject English teaching credentials from Chapman University.
+Since then, I have taught across grade levels including elementary, junior high, and high school.
+This has given me the unique perspective of academic and social development from the early childhood years through adolescence.
+I am passionate about developing relationships and a strong, inclusive classroom community.
+I believe that play is an essential part of learning.

 In my spare time, you will most likely find me at my family’s favorite beach spot where we love to play in the ocean, surf, run the bluffs, read, explore tidepools, hunt for sea glass and walk our salty dog Kona.